-One way to streamline your morning and evening routines, and free up more time for play, is to get an automatic pet feeder.
-“It won’t just make checking off your to-do list easier; it can also help manage your pet’s weight and help establish healthy eating habits, too,” says Dr. Justine Lee, DVM.
+We know: You love your pet, but waking up on their schedule to feed them breakfast isn’t exactly your favorite part of the day.
+Lucky for you, technology has a solution: the automatic pet feeder.
+“It won’t just make checking off your to-do list easier; it can also help manage your pet’s weight and help establish healthy eating habits, too,” Dr. Justine Lee says.
 “Smaller meals delivered more often can be especially helpful for pets that tend to ‘scarf and barf.’”

-When asked about how to decipher what feeder to purchase, Dr. Lee says it’s essential to look for “a reliable feeder with features like anti-jam technology, a built-in backup battery, and a saved feeding schedule even if the unit goes offline (in the event of a power outage) your pet never misses a feeding.”
+But with all the sleek, nearly identical feeding robots out there, how do we know which one to choose?
+Dr. Lee says it’s essential to look for “a reliable feeder with features like anti-jam technology, a built-in backup battery, and a saved feeding schedule, so even if the unit goes offline (in the event of a power outage) your pet never misses a feeding.”
 Other honorable mentions include customizable feeding schedules, chew-resistant power cords, BPA-free plastics, and a gravity-mode feature that detects when the bowl has run dry.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)

 I introduced my cat to an automatic litter box, and let’s just say it went off with multiple hitches.

 If they’ve lost their hourglass figure, then not that much — according to a veterinary nutritionist.

 And according to a new study, it’s putting their health at risk.